-We talked to Shuhan He, founder of ConductScience, about modern scientific products and services, and this is what he said about it.
+Shuhan He, the founder of ConductScience tells us about modern scientific products and services.

 First of all, how are you and your family doing in these COVID-19 times?

 Shuhan He: I’m glad to report that my family has been relatively lucky, in that we have had no positive cases.
 Of course, this year has been tough anyway.
 I’ve spent plenty of time worrying about the health of myself and my family, particularly because of my job as an emergency physician.
 I am more likely than others to be exposed to COVID-19, so it is concerning to think about contracting the virus and passing it on to others.
 Naturally, the emergency department has been busier than usual over the last year.
 While this keeps me occupied, I do need to take plenty of precautions against burnout, fatigue, and of course, catching COVID-19.